zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a (positive) :zeek:type:`int` to a :zeek:type:`count`.

-   :n: The :zeek:type:`int` to convert.
+   :param n: The :zeek:type:`int` to convert.

    :returns: The :zeek:type:`int` *n* as unsigned integer, or 0 if *n* < 0.